Cirkit Designer Logo

 2. I2C Address Conflict

-• Cause: Insufficient power supply or incorrect connections.
+• Cause: Missing or incorrect library.

 FAQs

-Q: How many Qwiic devices can I connect to the shield?
+Q: How many devices can I connect to the Qwiic Shield?